mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/7_Fuzzing_input.md

 ## Discovering possible Juice shop SQL injection vulnerability with fuzzing

-1. Capture a juice shop login request and sent it to intruder
+1. Capture a juice shop authentication request and sent it to intruder
 2. Create a small sql inject wordlist with the follwoing:
 ```
 '